Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

        ## Bugs

-       The Bugs that where encountered during the build and test of this site where fixed upon encountering the bugs.
-The solutions that where found wherefixed by researching the problems on Google and Youtube as well as using Slack to ask questions and take advice from people who have had similar problems in the past.
+       The Bugs that were encountered during the build and test of this site were fixed upon encountering the bugs.
+The solutions that were found wherefixed by researching the problems on Google and Youtube as well as using Slack to ask questions and take advice from people who have had similar problems in the past.

        ### Bug
        Not being able to change the layout of the site effectively whilst testing the responsiveness of the site at each breakpoint outlined within the Media Quiries.